 My point is that you never have enough time if you think you never have enough time.
 Besides, rushing makes you stressed out and doesn’t do anyone any good.

 Can you begin to integrate these habits into your daily routines today?

 I’m happy to tell you that my son’s fever disappeared by mid-morning, and he will be ready for the opening night of his play.

-The teacher who job-shares with me (link) picked up the extra day and covered all the lessons for the whole day.
+The teacher who job-shares with me picked up my classes.
 And my eyes are now the same size. . .it just took a couple hours to get back to normal.

 But if I had stressed out, focused on my worry and everything that was not what I wanted, would the circumstances have turned out so well?
 I don’t know.
 I do know that no matter the situation, I remain calm, thankful, and happy.
 Wouldn’t you prefer that too?